 All employment-based PR applications filed by KU must be processed by, or directed by, International Programs.
 Hiring departments may not prepare or sign immigration documents or labor certification applications.
 Outside attorneys may not prepare or file applications or petitions on behalf of KU unless previously approved by International Programs.

-While most university-sponsored applications are successfully adjudicated, International Programs cannot guarantee a green card to an employee.
+While most university-sponsored applications are successfully adjudicated, International Support Services cannot guarantee a green card to an employee.
 The permanent residency application process can take years to complete, depending on the type of case and fluctuations in government agency processing times.
 During the entire PR process, until the employee is granted a green card, it is strongly recommended that the employee maintain his/her nonimmigrant status (e.g. H-1B, J-1, O-1, TN) by requesting an extension of stay.